david-deboer/covid_binned_data/README.md

 # covid_binned_data

-Geographically bins US COVID-19 data from https://github.com/CSSEGISandData/COVID-19.git
+Geographically bins US COVID-19 data from the Johns Hopkins online database at https://github.com/CSSEGISandData/COVID-19.git

+Updated daily after Johns Hopkins updates.

 Uses Basemap from Matplotlib to locate longitude and latitude into shapefiles for congressional districts and counties.